 Aktuelle Simplifizierungsdebatte - Auf dem Weg zu einer wettbewerbsfähigen Bankenregulierung

-Together with Dr. Sabine Albrecht, Head of Microprudential Regulation at the Deutsche Bundesbank, possible approaches for a specific small bank regime and alternative considerations for the further development of existing proportionality categories will be discussed, for example in the context of the SNCI debate at European level.
+Another focus of the event is the question of proportionality in banking regulation.
+Together with Dr. Sabine Albrecht, Head of Microprudential Regulation at the Deutsche Bundesbank, possible approaches for a specific small-bank regime as well as alternative considerations regarding the expansion of SNCI status will be discussed.

 Specialists and managers from compliance, banking supervision, risk management, legal, and related areas.